 I’m a big fan of fresh, frugal food, particularly if it is something that can save me money AND tastes better than the shop bought version too.
 I really feel that fresh pasta is something that comes into it’s own and it is so simple to make too.

 You don’t actually need a pasta maker to make this, though I find it much less labour intensive to use a pasta maker.
 We love to serve fresh pasta with a simple homemade pasta sauce which costs just pennies to make and is super healthy too versus the sugar laden shop bought equivalent.
+This kale tomato pasta sauce is also a winner in our home, especially when turned into a kale, sausage and tomato pasta.

 Spicy parsnip soup